stevenysw/stevenysw.github.io/index.md

 My current research focus is on non-parametric statistics.
 I am also interested in causal inference, deep learning and their application in computational biology, social science, and economics.

 ### Papers
 **S. Ye** and O.H.M.
 Padilla.
 Non-parametric Quantile Regression via the K-NN Fused Lasso.
-[PDF](https://arxiv.org/abs/2012.01758). **(To appear in Journal of Machine Learning Research.)**
+[PDF](https://arxiv.org/abs/2012.01758). **To appear in Journal of Machine Learning Research.**

-Look Who’s Talking: Gender Bias in Academic Job Talks.
-(Submitted to journal for review)
+Look Who’s Talking: Gender Bias in Academic Job Talks. **Submitted to journal for review.**

 ## Teaching
 ### Teaching Assistant